DataDog/documentation/content/en/database_monitoring/setup_mysql/azure.md

 If you have a Kubernetes cluster, use the [Datadog Cluster Agent][1] for Database Monitoring.

 Follow the instructions to [enable the cluster checks][2] if not already enabled in your Kubernetes cluster.
-You can declare the MySQL configuration either with static files mounted in the Cluster Agent container or using service annotations:
+You can declare the MySQL configuration with static files mounted in the Cluster Agent container, or by using service annotations:

 ### Command line with Helm